ChenS0407/test/tutorials/scene/Template-copy-pipeline.md

 ![](../../.gitbook/assets/scene-Template-copy-pipeline-h.png)

-If we need to change two of the three pipelinesabove: to add a new task, just modify the template "test-5.5" and save it.
+If we need to change two of the three pipelinesabove: to add a new task, just modify the template "demo" and save it.

 ![](../../.gitbook/assets/scene-Template-copy-pipeline-i.png)